talya403/PowerTrack-shoes/README.md

 8. 2 led in different colors
 9. Soldering device
 10. wires
+11. Quechua NH100 shoes

+Our project is taking advantage of the following technologies:
+1. The piezoelectric effect
+2. LORA transmission (868-915Mhz)
+3. GPS

+## ⚡ Getting Started

+### 🧱 Prerequisites
+Constructing the project demends soldering and handeling with hardware components.
+Therefore, please make sure to posses a working soldering device and an orgenized space for it.
+In addition, you will need to use the Arduino IDE (you can download it [here](https://www.arduino.cc/en/software)), so make sure your computer is able to run it.

 ### 🛠️ built the system

 1️⃣ First, you need to solder the piezos together in groups of 5.
 Each group should be connected in series.